gavinvaske/nodejs_starter_template/README.md

 ## Preconfigured Scripts You Can Run

+This repo comes with a few scripts that are setup for you to use out of the box, below is a summary of each and every script that you have access to run and what it does.

   1. `npm run start`
       * Use this to start the application/server
   3. `npm run test`